 I had the great good fortune to take this route on my tandem with a couple of young fit stokers; I'm not saying I don't usually put any effort in, but somehow on this occasion I did record my best time for 10 miles.

 From St Andrews head out to Strathkinness via the High Road; at the crossroads go straight over and down the hill to Dairsie Bridge.
 The 'main' road turns right over the bridge; you continue straight on through the lovely glen of Kemback and Dura Den.
 At Pitscottie (8.5 miles out) turn left briefly, then right on the B939 towards Ceres.
-You may want to explore the village centre (pub, shop, cafe, etc) but your route out is at the west end heading for Peat Inn.
+You may want to explore the historic village centre (Ceres Inn with real ales, shop, Weigh House cafe with great home baking, etc) but your route out is at the west end heading for Peat Inn.
 At Peat Inn turn left to Higham Toll picnic area.
 At this point we headed towards St Andrews on the A915 for a couple of miles then veered right at Johnnie Paul's corner (signposted Lathockar and Dunino); a mile along this road, turn left towards the Grange and back into town.
 If it's strawberry season, you'll want to stop at Allanhill farm, enjoy the views and and get some fresh produce.
 22 miles or so.

 8 Pipeland Road